-In 2018 Algoma entered into an agreement with the Reseau d'Observation de Mammiferes Marins (ROMM) / Marine Mammal Observation Network (MMON) and Green Marine to collect whale observation data to assist researchers in their conservation efforts, in particular related to the endangered North Atlantic right whale and St. Lawrence beluga populations.
+Algoma is part of the Reseau d'Observation de Mammiferes Marins (ROMM) / Marine Mammal Observation Network (MMON) and Green Marine to collect whale observation data to assist researchers in their conservation efforts, in particular related to the endangered North Atlantic right whale and St. Lawrence beluga populations.
 The Company's crews are supplied with information on how to identify different species and report their location so that this data can be provided to researchers.